DBCDK/dbcdk.github.io/OpenAgency.md

 ### 3.1 info
 OpenAgency 3.1 is currently in development and will be available soon.

-The following changes is planned for version 3.1:
+The following change is planned for version 3.1:
-* The pickupAgency element of the findLibrary, getRegistryInfo and pickupAgencyList methods is expanded with a routeNumber element.
+* The pickupAgency element of the findLibrary, getRegistryInfo and pickupAgencyList methods are expanded with a routeNumber element.

 ### 3.0 info
 A few changes has been made to version 3.0 of the service compared to the older 2.34 version (not available any more).